Tuesday September 12, 2023

-Minutes from the March 14, 2017 regular Board Meeting were presented.
+Minutes from the August 8 regular Board Meeting and the August 22 continued Board Meeting were presented.
 There were no corrections.

-Motion 1: Aue made the motion and Harbin seconded the motion to approve the March 14, 2017 Village Board Meeting Minutes as presented.
+Motion 1: Aue made the motion and Harbin seconded the motion to approve both the August 8, 2023 regular Village Board Meeting Minutes; and the August 22 continued Board Meeting as presented.
 All present voted yea and the President declared the motion carried.

-Motion 2: Rains made the motion and Jones seconded the motion to approve bringing $30,000 from the Illinois Funds to the Village of Crainville’s General Fund.
-All present voted yea and the President declared the motion carried.
+Motion 2: Jones made the motion and Harbin seconded the motion to bring down $30,000 from the Illinois Fund to the Village General Fund.
+All present voted yea and the President declared the motion carried

-Motion 3: Harbin made the motion and Aue seconded the motion to pay the April bills.
+Motion 3: Jones made the motion and Aue seconded the motion to pay the September 2023 bills as corrected.
 All present voted yea and the President declared the motion carried.

 Water Report: (Pam Borders)